s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

  Trying to connect AWS-RDS to PGAdmin but unable to connect due to connectivity issues.

  <p>Installed MySQL server and workbench.
 Created tables and ER diagram in the workbench and synced the ER with tables.<p>
+ <p>Able to make connection between iOS app and local MySQL.
+Trying to connect MySQL workbench and AWS RDS.<p>